mdomagk/personal-website/content/event/ICHQP2022/index.md

 location: Naples, Italy

-summary: Speaker for the Session on Forecasting and Analytics for Power Quality Problems at ICHQP
+summary: Speaker for the Session on Analytics for Power Quality Problems at ICHQP

 abstract: Presenting a method to identify long-term trends in time series of continuous Power Quality parameters, which can support network operators with the early detection of fundamental changes in Power Quality levels.